underpostnet/engine/src/client/public/cyberia-docs/ARCHITECTURE.md

 Dependency between services is handled by supervision and reconnect loops:

-- `cyberia-server` dials `engine-cyberia` gRPC at boot; on dial or load failure it retries over the REST boot fallback (`ENGINE_API_BASE_URL`, `/api/cyberia-instance/boot/*`) and exits only when both transports fail rather than fabricate a world.
+- `cyberia-server` dials `engine-cyberia` gRPC at boot; on dial or load failure it retries over the REST boot fallback (`--data-server-url`, `/api/cyberia-instance/boot/*`) and exits only when both transports fail rather than fabricate a world.
 On reconnect, it reloads world configuration.
 - `cyberia-client` reconnects to `cyberia-server` over WebSocket and re-fetches content from `engine-cyberia` over REST independently.
 - If any one of the three services goes unhealthy, the game moves to standby until all three recover.